They say that you can’t understand someone until you’ve walked a mile in their shoes…

 The students become the refugees

-The students, embodying the thoughts and feelings of someone seeking refuge, must pack their bags, gather food, water, money and most importantly a phone and begin their journey.
+The student, embodying the thoughts and feelings of someone seeking refuge, must pack their bags, gather food, water, money and most importantly a phone and begin their journey.

 They face their first challenge early on; their phone, which allows them to keep in touch with family and share crucial information about safe and unsafe routes, needs to be charged.
 By pedalling ferociously on the static bikes, the students turn kinetic energy into electrical energy and so re-charge their phones.
 It starts a debate too on the amount of energy and resources we use every day.
 If everyone on the planet lived like we did in Ireland, we’d need at least 3 planets!

-Some parts of the country have been hit by flash-flooding, made all the worse by deforestation; trees are like sponges, soaking in excess water.
-When trees are cut down, there’s nothing left to hold the water.
+Some parts of the country have been hit by flash-flooding, made all the worse by deforestation.
+Trees are like sponges, soaking in excess water and when trees are cut down, there’s nothing left to hold the water.
+Sooner or later, disaster will strike.
 The travellers, after an extensive conversation on the wonders of trees (did you know they communicate via long ‘cables’ of underground fungi?) must use wooden planks and work together to find a way to cross the flooded plain and head north towards the border.

 An opportunity for reflection and discussion

 Another challenge comes soon enough- they are close to the border and meet many others who are also fleeing the unstable situation.
-Here, they stay in a refugee camp for several nights.
-There’s time for some reflection; no one is illegal and seeking refuge is a human right (i.e. being an asylum seeker).
+At this point, they stay in a refugee camp for several nights.
+Finally, there’s time for some reflection; no one is illegal and seeking refuge is a human right (i.e. being an asylum seeker).
 Why then, does it feel criminal to want to live lives of dignity?
 Students reflect on Ireland’s own history and experience of seeking refuge.
 How is it that such a history hasn’t prevented us from designing an asylum process that aims to deter, rather than welcome asylum seekers?

 The challenges continue and students are guided in questioning systems of power.
 They are encouraged to bring a nuance of thought as well as curiosity and empathy to seemingly black and white dogma and in finding the interconnected reasons why inequality exists.
 It is easy to feel despondent, but hope comes in informed, collective, solidarity action.
 This is the students final challenge in the Global Goals Challenge programme offered by Brigit’s Garden.
 What action will you take to ensure life flourishes fairly for all beings?